-This tutorial will teach you how to work with Time in Go (Golang) - including how to parse and format date-time strings, add and subtract time durations, and get the current system time.
+This tutorial will teach you how to work with Time in Go (Golang) - including how to parse and format date-time strings, add and subtract time durations, get the current system time, and handle time zones effectively.

 banner

-The main library that we’ll use when working with times and dates is the time standard library.
+The main library we’ll use when working with times and dates is the time standard library.

 Getting the Current System Time

-Let’s begin with an example of creating a new Time instance from the current system time:
+Let’s begin by creating a new Time instance from the current system time:

 package main